 Studies have not been done to see if guanfacine increases the chance for pregnancy-related problems such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
 One study looked at the pregnancies of 30 women who were given guanfacine to treat preeclampsia.
 Preeclampsia is a pregnancy-related condition that can cause symptoms such as high blood pressure or fluid retention.
 The study on guanfacine did not find changes in the baby’s heart rate during pregnancy.

-Guanfacine has not been studied in nursing women or their breastfeeding children.
+Guanfacine has not been studied in brestfeeding.
 Since this medication has not been well studied, you might wish to discuss medication options with your healthcare provider to see if there are other better studied medications that could be used to treat your medical condition.
 If you suspect that the baby has symptoms (too sleepy, muscle weakness, or low blood pressure), contact the child’s provider.
 Talk with your healthcare providers about all of your breastfeeding questions.